 5. Leadership Involvement

 Inclusive leadership is crucial for fostering an inclusive workplace culture.
 Leaders should model inclusive behaviors, such as active listening, empathy, and fairness.
-They should also participate in diversity training and mentor employees from diverse backgrounds.
+They should also participate in diversity training, learn leadership tips, and mentor employees from diverse backgrounds.

 6. Establish Employee Resource Groups (ERGs)